zulip/zulip-terminal/README.md

 The minimum server version that Zulip Terminal supports is [`2.1.0`](https://zulip.readthedocs.io/en/latest/overview/changelog.html#id7).
 It may still work with earlier versions.

+### Supported Python Versions

+Version 0.6.0 was the last release with support for Python 3.5.

+Later releases and the main development branch are currently tested (on Ubuntu) with:
+- CPython 3.6-3.10
+- PyPy 3.6-3.9

+Since our automated testing does not cover interactive testing of the UI, there may be issues with some Python versions, though generally we have not found this to be the case.

+Please note that generally we limit each release to between a lower and upper Python version, so it is possible that for example if you have a newer version of Python installed, then some releases (or `main`) may not install correctly.
+In some cases this can give rise to the symptoms in issue #1145.

 ## Installation

 We recommend installing in a dedicated python virtual environment (see below) or using an automated option such as [pipx](https://pypi.python.org/pypi/pipx)